cuemacro/findatapy/README.md

 findatapy creates an easy to use Python API to download market data from many sources including Quandl, Bloomberg, Yahoo, Google etc. using a unified high level interface.
 Users can also define their own custom tickers, using configuraiton files.
 There is also functionality which is particularly useful for those downloading FX market data.
-Below example shows how to download AUDJPY data from Quandl.
+Below example shows how to download AUDJPY data from Quandl (and automatically calculates this via USD crosses).

 ```
 from findatapy.market import Market, MarketDataRequest, MarketDataGenerator